bobrovova/hakaton/README.md

-The application writes to the smart contract the text that you pass to it and then displays the hash of the created transaction.
+The application сreate its token with its name, symbol, dimension and starting value of tokens.
+Deploys to the network and shows the address

 # REQUIREMENTS
     node 8.0 and newer